Skip to Content

 4. Heat skillet or griddle to medium-high heat

 7. Once rolled out, drape onto hot pan.
-Cook 30-60 second till tortilla releases on its own and golden brown dots start to form on the bottom, flip and cook 30-60 seconds.
+Cook 30-60 second till tortilla releases on its own and golden brown dots start to form on the bottom, flip and cook 30-60 seconds. - this step is just to basically sear each side.
+Then flip back to the first side and drag spatula across to encourage puff (these become the brown spots), flip and repeat.

 Freshly Flaked Oats